ILIAS-eLearning/ILIAS/docs/configuration/postgresql.md

 # Configure PostgreSQL for ILIAS
 ## Installation
-First install PostgreSQL database server and PostgreSQL PHP support on your machine.
+First you need to install PostgreSQL database server and PostgreSQL PHP support on your machine.

-You need at least PostgreSQL 9.5.
+You need at least PostgreSQL 9.5 or 9.6 (9.3 not work, 9.4 and 10 are untested).

 On Debian/Ubuntu 14.04 execute:
 ```